zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_14.png "")

 5. Go to Year.
 Navigate to Essbase Ribbon and Click on Keep only.
-Using this option, only the Year Dimension will be displayed and all the Quarters are removed.
+Using this option, only the Year Dimension is displayed and all the Quarters are removed.
     ![](./images/image14_14.0.png "")

 6. Go to Year.
 Click on Zoom in-All levels.You will now see the numbers drill down to leaf level(Months).